 She is currently the Senior Editor of Ten Speed Press' upcoming World Food book series and working on her second novel.
 She lives in Brooklyn.
-You can see her street photography, “New York Before the Flood,” on Tumblr, or follow her very occasional wisecracks on Twitter.
+You can follow her street photography and very occasional wisecracks on Twitter.

 What readers on Amazon and Goodreads